AP Johnson Blog About Consulting

 What are your quirks?

-I’m really into strategy games — hit me up anytime for a game of Catan!
+• I'm extremely competitive and love a good strategy game — hit me up anytime for a round of Catan!

 How can people earn an extra gold star with you?